 It probably goes without saying that parents are always feeling proud of their kids for one reason or another, whether your son finished a difficult reading assignment or your daughter scored her first soccer goal.
 But just as important as their accomplishment is how you show your kids that feeling of pride.
-From words of encouragement to simple acts of appreciation, here are 20 great ways parents can show their kids they are proud of them.
+From words of advice to simple acts of kindness, here are 20 great ways parents can show their kids they are proud of them.

 1. Say "I'm proud of you."
 First and foremost, tell your kiddo you're proud of them when the time arises.
 You don't have to say this every day, but those words are encouragement are very meaningful to kids when they hear it from mom or dad.

 2. Write them a note.
 Express pride by writing a little note or giving your little one a card or drawing that tells them you're proud of who they are as people or praises them for an accomplishment.